Near coincidences and nilpotent division fields: Introduction

 \subsection{Acknowledgements}

-We would like to thank David Zureick-Brown and \'Alvaro Lozano-Robledo for helpful conversations during the writing of this paper, and we would like to thank Pedro Lemos for helpful communications about the results in \cite{LemosSomeCases}.
+We would like to thank David Zureick-Brown and \'Alvaro Lozano-Robledo for insightful conversations during the writing of this paper, and we would like to thank Pedro Lemos for helpful communications about the results in \cite{LemosSomeCases}.
+We would also like to thank the anonymous referees whose careful reading has helped improve the clarity and accuracy of the paper.